sguir/ppgcourse/exercise_BP.md

 source("baypass_utils.R")
 ```

-Now we are ready to run BayPass.
+Now you are ready to run BayPass.

 ## The CORE Model
 The core model allows to perform **genome scan for differentiation** (covariate free) using the **XtX statistics** (\~Fst).